6 die in 3-vehicle crash on Texas highway, authorities say

 GEORGE WEST, Texas (AP) — A minivan trying to overtake a vehicle in a no-passing zone on a Texas highway crashed head-on into an SUV, which was then rear-ended by another vehicle, authorities said.
 Six people died and five others were injured.

 The crash happened around 6:20 p.m.
-Friday near George West, about 60 miles (100 kilometers) northwest of Corpus Christi, said Sgt.
+Friday near George West, about 60 miles northwest of Corpus Christi, said Sgt.
 Guadalupe Casarez of the Texas Department of Public Safety.

 “It was a pretty drastic scene,” Casarez said.